diyscif/diyscif/scif-thesis.md

 different probes to locate surveillance devices at their source, for example when suspicious signals are detected on the benchtop analyzer and require further investigation.
-The different probes function at different frequency ranges, direction focuses, and sensitivities, each specialized to detect a specific type of bug or exfiltration path. [@emshield]
+The different probes function at different frequency ranges, directional focuses, and sensitivities, each specialized to detect a specific type of bug or exfiltration path. [@emshield]

 ![REI ANDRE Near-field Detection Receiver Probes and